TIBCOSoftware/snappydata/docs/configuring_cluster/property_details.md

 ## PlanCacheSize

 **Description**</br>
-Number of query plans that will be cached.
+Sets the number of query plans to be cached.

 **Default Values**</br>

 **Components**</br>

 **Example**</br>

 ## PreferPrimariesInQuery

 **Description**</br>
+Allows you to use primary buckets in queries.
+This reduces scalability of queries in the interest of reduced memory usage for secondary buckets.

 **Default Values**</br>
+Default is false

 **Components**</br>

 **Example**</br>